How to avoid illness on holiday

 - Avoid food that has been kept warm.

 - Avoid uncooked food, unless you can peel or shell it yourself.

 - Be careful with fish and shellfish.
 Uncooked shellfish, such as oysters, are a particular hazard.

 General food advice

-- Drink plenty of fluid when travelling, particularly when in hot countries.
+- Drink plenty of fluid when traveling, particularly when in hot countries.
 Many people fail to heed this advice and end up dehydrated.

 - Common sense tells us if a restaurant or food does not look clean, don't eat there.

-- Listen to other travellers and follow their recommendations for good places to eat.
+- Listen to other travelers and follow their recommendations for good places to eat.